invisement/husk/README.md

 If offers two ways to add a new Route
 - Decorator `@router.assign(pattern, options)`.
 For decorators to work you need to use them on class methods.
 - Use push method `router.push(pattern, handler, options)`
+- For static files use source pattern to target pattern matching for instance
+	- `router.push("/static/:file", "./from/assets/:file.json")` matches incoming path (`/statis/:file`) and then returns the file in the path `./from/assets/:file.json`. which adds `.json` to file name, and replace `/static` with `./from/assets`
+	- For multiple folders use * (repeat): `router.push('./static/:path*/:file', './ui/:path/assets/:file'`).

 You can also add static serving routes like: `router.push("/serve-file/:fileName", "/path-to/${fileName}.json")`